Berkeley-CS61B/website-fa23/materials/lab/lab03/index.md

 ---
 layout: page
-title: "Lab 03: Advanced Git and Debugging"
+title: "Lab 03: Debugging (Part 2)"
 categories: lab
-released: false
+released: true
 ---

 ## FAQ

 The FAQ for Lab 03 is [here](faq.md).

+## Introduction
+This is a continuation of debugging from last week.
+In this week's lab, we will be utilizing the debugging tools we used last week and gaining more practice with debugging.
+The goal for today's lab is to learn more about the following:
+- Reading the stack trace and knowing how to isolate the bug from it.
+- Understanding the different types of exceptions we might run into.
+- Getting more comfortable using the IntelliJ debugger.
+- Exception breakpoints, expressions and watches (optional).

+As usual, don't hesitate to look things up if you're unsure what something means, particularly, what a specific exception or error means if it comes up in the stack trace (which we'll be covering in today's lab).
+The hints are meant to guide your thinking, but we encourage you to try going through the lab on your own first before opening the hints.

 ## `Adventure`

 ### Running the Game and Tests

 The very first thing you should do is run the `main` method in `AdventureGame` to run through the game.
-This will give you a sense of what the program you are debugging is actually supposed to do.
+Follow the instructions that are given once you run through the game.
+This will give you a sense of what the program you are debugging is supposed to do (if you run into an error, that's normal).

 Then, after you’ve run the game, run the tests in `tests/adventure/AdventureGameTests`.
-They should fail on `BeeCountingStage` which will lead you into debugging the first error below.
+They should fail on `BeeCountingStage` which will lead you into debugging the first error below (note that all the tests will be failing at this point).

 ### Reading Stack Traces